dxnishG/Pipeline/README.md

 - Integrating Sonarqube for code quality analysis
 - Deploying the container image from ECR to Fargate for running batch jobs

-## Assumptions

-- AWS credentials are stored as GitHub secrets.
-- SonarQube server and token are configured as GitHub secrets.
-- The project uses the `ap-southeast-1` region by default.

 ## Usage